ICB-DCM/cOmicsArt/docs/Transcript.md

 [Caption of screenshot] This documentation shows you how to upload your data via the file input.

-We choose an example data set which is also available for download:
+We choose the example data set which is also available for download:

 - The **data matrix** file: `airway-read-counts-LS.csv`
 - The **sample table** file: `airway-sample-sheet-LS.csv`